-Mr. Inderjeet Singh, General Manager of the Company is responsible for ensuring overall compliance as required under PMLA Act and the Rules.
-Head Risk & Credit is designated as Principal Officer who shall be responsible for furnishing of information.
+Mr. Inderjeet Singh, General Manager of the Company, is responsible for ensuring overall compliance as required under PMLA Act and the Rules.
+Head Risk & Credit is designated as Principal Officer who shall be responsible for furnishing information.

-Annexure I
+Annexure I KYC DOCUMENT MATRIX

-Aryadhan KYC Norms